SEO FOR DIVORCE LAWYERS

 1-800-DIVORCE works well with either traditional real world advertising (billboards, radio, office storefront awning, public transport/taxi/bus or bench ads, mobile ads, public bathroom ads, blimp ads, etc.) or digital online marketing (especially SEO for divorce lawyers).

-In relation to online marketing, our strong recommendation is to rely primarily on organic Search Engine Optimization (SEO for divorce lawyers) with an emphasis on owning and controlling all of your online marketing assets.
-You should own or control your domain name, website, marketing content (including all blog posts), pre-hiring online answers to consumer legal questions, all client testimonials and reviews, all branding assets, your good will and your email list of clients with whom you’ve had a prior professional relationship.
+In relation to online marketing, our strong recommendation is to rely primarily and long-term on organic Search Engine Optimization (SEO for divorce lawyers) with an emphasis on owning and controlling all of your online marketing assets.
+You should own or control your branded domain name, website content, marketing content (including all blog posts), video content, pre-hiring online answers to consumer legal questions, all client testimonials and reviews, all branding assets, your good will and your email list of clients with whom you’ve had a prior professional relationship.

-As lawyers, we are trained to see conflicts of interest anywhere and everywhere they exist on behalf of our clients and ourselves.
-That recognition apparently does not extend to blatant conflicts of interest that exist for the sole benefit of SEO agencies that we hire to promote our practices and bottom lines.
+As lawyers, we are trained to see conflicts of interest anywhere and everywhere they exist on behalf of our clients.
+That recognition apparently does not extend to blatant conflicts of interest that exist for the sole benefit of SEO or PPC agencies we hire to promote our practices and bottom lines.

 Have you asked your SEO/PPC agency whether you are their ONLY lawyer client in your town?
 Would you trust them to answer accurately?
 Is their current client list available for your inspection?
 Would you believe them when they tell you that they do their best for each law firm client?
 Should you believe that they keep the marketing gains of each law firm client compartmentalized so that no other local firm benefits from improvements made in your account?
 It’s easy to determine the answer to all of these questions.
 It’s, “no.”

 Stop paying any SEO, PPC, lead-gen or other marketing agency that is also paid by any of your competitors.